pinohu/DYNASTY/ohu-legacy-codex/volume-i-foundation/volume-i-introduction.md

 Legacy Codex is not a business venture with an exit strategy.
 It is a **perpetual institution** designed to:

 1. **Generate Wealth**: Build a $10M+ annual revenue empire through diversified business operations
-2. **Preserve Wealth**: Protect assets across generations through Legacy Trust structures
+2. **Preserve Wealth**: Protect assets across generations through Dynasty Trust structures
 3. **Transmit Values**: Ensure future generations understand and embody the principles that built the empire
 4. **Create Impact**: Serve communities and causes through business operations and philanthropy